sunface/rust-by-practice/README.md

 - resend when failed
 - ping and pong
 - Cluster Partition avoidance（Todo)
-- Nodes query(just query nodes info from p2p, the actions followed has noting to do with p2p).(Todo)
+- Apis to outer application(e.g. Nodes query api, just query nodes info from p2p, the actions followed has noting to do with p2p)
 - Detail docs and code comments

 ## How to use